 The application state is decomposed in four smaller states: the state of the list of todos, the state of the filtered list of todos and the filter, the state of the statistic and the state of the tab.
 The state of the list of todos contains the whole list of todos.
 The state of the filtered list of todos and the filter contains a filter ,of type VisibilityFilter ,and a list of todos matching the filter value.
 The state of the stats contains an int number indicating the number of completed todos.
 Lastly, the state of the tab contains the value of the HomePage’s active tab.
 The state of the list of todos and the state of the tab are independent.
 The state of the filter and the state of the stats , instead, are directly linked to the state of the list of todos.
 They will , indeed, react to the changes in the state of the list of todos and update consequently.

-Lo stato dei todoIMMAGINE
+Lo stato dei todo

 Per prima cosa iniziamo a definire e a dare un nome ai possibili stati in cui si potrà trovare la lista dei todo.
 Questi ultimi saranno solo due : TodosLoadingState e TodosLoadedState.
 Lo stato Loading starà a indicare che la lista dei todo è ancora in caricamento.
 Lo stato Loaded invece indicherà che la lista dei todo è stata caricata del database ed e disponibile.
 Per definire questi tre stati creiamo prima una classe astratta chiamata TodosState.
 Essa dovrà ,inoltre, estendere la classe Equatable.
 La classe Equatable servirà in seguito per definire l’operatore di uguaglianza tra stati e poter comprendere correttamente quando un nuovo stato viene emesso.
 I due stati che andremo a definire, Loading e Loaded , estenderanno entrambi la classe astratta TodosState.
 Lo stato Loading non avrà altre informazioni al suo interno mentre lo stato Loaded avrà una variabile contenente la lista dei todo.